 Does my child need proof of a negative COVID-19 test to get into school?

-What will happen if my child’s in-person teacher has to quarantine?
+What will happen if my child’s teacher has to quarantine?

 If your child’s teacher has to quarantine for 10 or more days a substitute teacher will work in the classroom.